blinry/blinry.org/content/split-packing/index.md

 updated: 2018-07-20
 ---

-This page links to a number of scientific texts, which all were a result of my 2016 Master's Thesis: The thesis itself, a paper presented at [SODA '17](https://archive.siam.org/meetings/da17/), a paper presented at [WADS 2017](http://wads.org/), and a journal article which appeared in the [Discrete & Computational Geometry](https://www.springer.com/mathematics/journal/454) journal.
+This page links to a number of scientific texts, which all were a result of my 2016 Master's Thesis: The thesis itself (which is the most complete version), a paper presented at [SODA '17](https://archive.siam.org/meetings/da17/), a paper presented at [WADS 2017](http://wads.org/), and a journal article which appeared in the [Discrete & Computational Geometry](https://www.springer.com/mathematics/journal/454) journal.

 ## Master's Thesis